OasisDigital/bazel-c-cpp-example/README.md

 ## MacOS C/C++ debugging trouble

-Debugging is broken by default for C/C++ on MacOS.
+As of early 2022, debugging is broken by default for C/C++ on MacOS.
 This issues describes the problem and links to several others.

 https://github.com/bazelbuild/bazel/issues/6327